Peacock Throne: History

 Nader Shah's invasion of the Mughal Empire culminated in the Battle of Karnal, on 13 February 1739, and the defeat of Muhammad Shah.
-Nadir Shah entered Delhi and sacked the city, in the course of which tens of thousands of inhabitants were massacred.
+Nader Shah entered Delhi and sacked the city, in the course of which tens of thousands of inhabitants were massacred.
 Persian troops left Delhi at the beginning of May 1739, taking with them the throne as a war trophy.
 Their treasure haul amounted to a considerable reduction in Mughal wealth and an irreplaceable loss of cultural artefacts.
-Among the known precious stones that Nadir Shah looted were the Akbar Shah, Great Mughal, Great Table, Koh-i-Noor, and Shah diamonds, as well as the Samarian spinel and the Timur ruby.
+Among the known precious stones that Nadir Shah looted were the Akbar Shah, Great Mughal, Great Table, Koh-i-Noor, and Shah diamonds, as well as the Samarian spinel and the Timur Ruby.
 These stones were either part of the Peacock Throne or were in possession of the Mughal emperors.
 The Akbar Shah Diamond was said to form one of the eyes of a peacock, as did the Koh-i-Noor.
 The Shah diamond was described by Jean-Baptiste Tavernier as being on the side of the throne.
 Many of these stones ended up becoming part of the Persian crown jewels and, later, the British crown jewels as a result of Great Britain's colonial expansion into the region.

-When Nadir Shah was assassinated by his officers on 19 June 1747, the throne disappeared, most probably being dismantled or destroyed for its valuables, in the ensuing chaos.
+When Nader Shah was assassinated by his officers on 19 June 1747, the throne disappeared, most probably being dismantled or destroyed for its valuables, in the ensuing chaos.
 One of the unsubstantiated rumours claimed the throne was given to the Ottoman Sultan, although this could have been a minor throne produced in Persia and given as a gift.

-The Persian emperor Fath-Ali Shah commissioned the Sun Throne to be constructed in the early 19th century.
-The Sun Throne has a platform in the shape of that of the Peacock Throne.
-Some rumours claim that parts of the original Peacock Throne were used in its construction, although there is no evidence.
-Over time, the Sun Throne was erroneously called the Peacock Throne, a term the West later appropriated as a metonym for the Persian monarchy.
-No structural parts proven to be of the original Peacock Throne survived.
+The Persian emperor Fath-Ali Shah Qajar commissioned the Sun Throne to be constructed in the early 19th century.
+The Sun Throne is, from the same tradition as the Peacock Throne, in the shape of a platform.
+Some rumours claim without evidence that parts of the original Peacock Throne were used in its construction.
+The Sun Throne was also called the Peacock throne on the occasion of Fath-Ali Shah's marriage to Tavus Khanum (lit.
+'Lady Peacock').
+Therefore, this throne has sometimes been erroneously mistaken for the older Mughal Throne of the same name.
+The Peacock Throne became a term the West later appropriated as a metonym for the Persian monarchy.
+No structural parts proven to be of the Mughal Peacock Throne survived.
 Only some of the diamonds and precious stones attributed to it have survived and been re-worked.